Ultimate 7-day Costa Rica Itinerary

 Good ATMs in Costa Rica are Banco Nacional, BCR, Citibank, and Scotiabank to withdraw cash.

-The best sim card providers in the country are Movistar, Claro and Kolbi.
+The best sim card providers in the country are Movistar, Claro, and Kolbi.
 In our experience, Movistar has the most solid connection throughout the country.
-Costs for this are 10.000 Colones for 5GB. (± 15 USD)
+Costs for this are 10.000 Colones for 5GB. (± 15 USD) You can also purchase an (e)SIM online here.

 Best Time to visit Costa Rica for 7 days